updated Last minute

 Accommodation

-There is Queen size bed in the east wing of the house.
-The bathroom/ shower is right next to that room.
+There is a comfortable queen-size bed in the east wing of the house, with a bathroom and shower located right next to the room for your convenience.

 • What else ...